ctp-eos/ctp-eos/README.md

   - 2021 - December 2021 *Resofactor* learns of Drazen's passing.
   - 2022 - *Resofactor* initiates and launches **CTP Phase II**.
   - 2025 - Social media still/lost seeking answers to UFO/UAP phenomena - only focusing on mainstream reporting and news.

+---

 **CTP-EOS™ is our tribute, memory, dedication, and extension of his life's work.**

+**CTP-EOS™ is also to be one of our first CTP products-to-market.**

 ---